theBaffo/distributed-cache-node/README.md

 - GET `/cache/{key}` - Retrieves a cache entry
   - Throws a 404 exception if key is not found
 - PUT `/cache/{key}` - Creates, or updates, a specific cache entry
+- DELETE `/cache/{key}` - Deletes a specific cache entry
+  - Throws a 404 exception if key is not found

 ## Postman